truenas/documentation/content/SCALE/SCALETutorials/SystemSettings/Advanced/ManageCronJobsSCALE.md

 To hide error output (stderr) from the command, select **Hide Standard Error**.
 If left cleared, TrueNAS emails any error output to the user account cron that ran the command.

 Select **Enabled** to enable this cron job.
-If you leave this checkbox cleared, it disables the cron job without deleting it.
+Leave this checkbox cleared to disable the cron job without deleting it.

 Click **Save**.